bodong1987/Avalonia.PropertyGrid/README.md

 PropertyModels.ComponentModel.DataAnnotations.DependsOnPropertyAttribute            /* mark this property is depends on the other property */
 PropertyModels.ComponentModel.DataAnnotations.FileNameValidationAttribute           /* mark this property is filename, so control will validate the string directly */
 PropertyModels.ComponentModel.DataAnnotations.PathBrowsableAttribute                /* mark string property is path, so it will provide a button to show path browser*/
-PropertyModels.ComponentModel.DataAnnotations.VisibilityPropertyConditionAttribute  /* set this property will auto refresh all visiblity when this proeprty value changed. */
+PropertyModels.ComponentModel.DataAnnotations.PropertyVisibilityConditionAttribute  /* set this property will auto refresh all visiblity when this proeprty value changed. */
 PropertyModels.ComponentModel.DataAnnotations.EnumPermitValuesAttribute<T>          /* For a single attribute configuration, force the allowed enumeration values ​​to be set */
 PropertyModels.ComponentModel.DataAnnotations.EnumPermitNamesAttribute              /* based on enum names */
 PropertyModels.ComponentModel.DataAnnotations.EnumProhibitValuesAttribute<T>        /* For individual attribute configurations, certain enumeration values ​​are forcibly prohibited from appearing in the candidate list */